 Recover Data Before You Fix a Corrupted Hard Drive

-In any instance where your data is lost or deleted, your first step is to either recover the data or back it up to prevent further loss.
+As we already said, in any instance where your data is lost or deleted, your first step is to either recover the data or back it up to prevent further loss.
 Any attempts at fixing the drive can result in the data being lost permanently.
 Hard drive recovery software can recover or back up the data even if it’s deleted or inaccessible due to errors.
 Even if you suspect it was a physical issue and plan to consult a professional, it’s free to download the software, scan the drive, and see what it can pull up.
 We’ll demonstrate what recovery looks like with Disk Drill.

 - Download, install, and open Disk Drill.
 If your system drive was corrupted, you’ll need to work from another PC, connecting the corrupted system drive to that system.